Michael Wisher: Life and career

-Born 19 May 1935, in London, Wisher appeared in a number of television series before making his Doctor Who debut in The Seeds of Death providing a radio voiceover.
+Born 19 May 1935, in London, Wisher appeared in a number of television series before making his Doctor Who debut in The Seeds of Death, providing a radio voiceover.
 His first onscreen appearance was as John Wakefield in The Ambassadors of Death in 1970.
 The following year he played Rex Farrel in Terror of the Autons.
 In 1973, Wisher began voicing the Daleks with Frontier in Space, and in 1975 he originated the role of Dalek creator Davros in Genesis of the Daleks.
-He was unavailable to reprise the role in Destiny of the Daleks (1979) and Resurrection of the Daleks (1984), so was replaced by other actors.
-He also played Kalik in Carnival of Monsters (1973) and Morelli in Planet of Evil (1975).
+He was unavailable to reprise the role in Destiny of the Daleks (1979), and Resurrection of the Daleks (1984), so was replaced by other actors.
+He also played Kalik in Carnival of Monsters (1973), and Morelli in Planet of Evil (1975).

+Wisher also appeared in several spin-offs of Doctor Who.
+In 1987, Wartime, was released by Reeltime Pictures, starring John Levene in his television role as Sergeant Benton.
+Wisher played the ghost of Benton's father.
+He followed this by playing a villain with several faces in Summoned by Shadows, produced by BBV in 1991 and as a Minister in The Airzone Solution in 1993.
+That production included performances by four of the actors who had played the lead character in Doctor Who.
+Finally, he played a spaceship engineer in Shakedown: Return of the Sontarans in 1994.

 Outside of Doctor Who, Wisher voiced many commercials.
 He narrated episodes the BBC's science series Horizon.

 Wisher died of a heart attack on 21 July 1995, aged 60, in Dacorum.